FroschMadchen/FroschMadchen/README.md

 ### <div align=""> My name is Kristina, I'm an android developer 🐾 </div>
 ### About me:

-- 🐾 I work in a Belarusian startup 🐾

 - 😁 I am a student at MFUA University 😁